Internal Medicine Residency

 Message from the Chief Medical Residents

 Virginia Mason cultivates the collegial atmosphere of a community program while offering amazing academic opportunities.
-Virginia Mason is a tertiary referral center for patients in the greater northwest region including eastern Washington, Idaho, Montana and Alaska.
+Virginia Mason is a tertiary referral center for patients in the greater northwest region, including Eastern Washington, Idaho, Montana and Alaska.
 It is a comprehensive stroke center and home to the GI Centers of Excellence.
-Our residents work in multiple outpatient practice settings through Virginia Mason satellite clinics and through our partnerships with organizations like King County Public Health and Providence.
-As a result, we are privileged to care for a wide range of medically and socio-economically diverse patients.
+Our residents work in multiple outpatient practice settings through Virginia Mason’s regional clinics and through our partnerships with organizations including King County Public Health and Providence Health and Services.
+As a result, our residents are privileged to care for a wide range of medically and socio-economically diverse patients.

-Above all, we support the growth of our residents not only as physicians, but as individuals.
-By dedicating time to discussion of topics like growth mindset, the science of habit formation, cognitive biases, stress-reduction techniques and developing personal mission statements.
+The training at Virginia Mason goes beyond learning the technical aspects of medicine.
+We strive to develop our residents as whole individuals with focused teaching on a growth mindset, the science of habit formation, understanding cognitive biases, stress-reduction techniques and developing personal mission statements.
 As a small and agile program, we are proud to maintain an ongoing dialogue about how we can sustainably grow into our best selves.
-We’re also fiercely protective of time away from the hospital and believe part of the residency experience should include time with loved ones, quality sleep, and cultivating a life outside of the hospital.
+We are also protective of time away from the hospital and believe part of the residency experience should include time with loved ones, quality sleep, and cultivating a life outside of the hospital.
 There is time to enjoy and explore the Pacific Northwest, whose beauty is unmatched.